jchnhffmnn/apprenticeexercises/README.md

-# apprenticeexercises
+# HTTP-Server
-Some code I did in my apprenticeship
+A HTTP-Server from scratch, I did in my apprenticeship.
+Barely no imports, no further frameworks!